 This last point, one that Bernstein stresses is all for naught if investors don’t posses this fourth attribute, is likely the single biggest benefit provided to investors who follow a dividend-investment strategy.
 The emotional high of getting paid, regularly, from many companies, instead of waiting for capital gains to be had, helps dividend investors avoid making too many emotional mistakes.
 Receiving consistent dividends and increasing dividends over time, can foster a positive psychological image of your money working for you so you don’t have to someday.
 Capital gains from non-dividend payers actually have the same effect but they aren’t as visible because most investors are not patient enough to see other strategies through long enough.
 The power of positive reinforcement that dividend payments can provide can help you stick to a long-term financial plan.

 Dividends matter for many reasons to investors.
+These are just a few.
 Do they matter to you?